learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

 eventing and communication with the server.
 Now that we've seen how these pillars are connected in the abstract, we are ready to dive into seeing how they work together in detail.

-<p class='util--hide'>View <a href='https://learn.co/lessons/fewpjs-fewp-example'>Front-End Web Programming Example</a> on Learn.co and start learning to code for free.</p>